Getting Started in Japan – Fall 2023

 Task |

-Paying the two types of student insurance by cash at Kawauchi Post Office's ATM.
-University staff will assist you with handling the money transfer with an ATM.
-Keep the receipts as you will need them later. |
+Pay the two types of student insurance by cash at Kawauchi Post Office's ATM.
+Keep the receipts as you will need them later.
+Follow the ATM instructions below for payment. |

 ---|---|